KingAndrew/AUDITING_WITH_INSPEC/README.md

 Release:   16.04
 Arch:      x86_64
 ```
-- Using InSpec to scan the local machine using a local profile.
+- Using inSpec to scan the local machine using a local profile.
-An InSpec profile is identified by its pathname.
+An inSpec profile is identified by its pathname.
 So if we have the following profile:
 ```
 ./auditd
 |-- README.md